 Understanding Who We Are

-Wichita's four-county region provides financial, medical and business services to more than half a million people, truly distinguishing the area as the economic center of south-central Kansas and northern Oklahoma.
+Wichita's five-county region provides financial, medical and business services to more than half a million people, truly distinguishing the area as the economic center of south-central Kansas and northern Oklahoma.
 A strong aerospace history has built the Wichita workforce into the second highest concentration of manufacturing jobs and skilled labor in the nation.
 Opportunities for strategic development abound, due to a young and energetic culture that is going places and quickly catching the attention of business professionals across the nation.

 As the state's largest county, locals are proud to call Butler County The Golden Land of Opportunity for its solid economic base, six industrial business parks and plentiful water supplies.
 Petroleum production and refining are the top contributors to the region's economy, along with several manufacturing plants.

 Small towns in the midst of a larger metropolitan area, such as Newton in Harvey County, have provided the perfect fit for several national employers looking to expand.
 The Newton City/County Airport, rail access, highway access to routes in all four directions and local incentives give Harvey County a competitive edge.
-This is highly apparent, as over the past five years, Harvey County has averaged more than $15 million in new capital investment and 201 new jobs per year.

 Known as the Wheat Capital of the World, an aviation business cluster is also highly prominent in Sumner county, along with several major manufacturing and service industries.
 Residents enjoy recreation, history and beauty, which may be why The Progressive Farmer named Sumner County among the Best Places to Live in Rural America in 2005.
-Cowley College is stationed here, providing top notch educations and customized workforce training.

 Metro Wichita Economic Development Magazine